agustoslu/portfolio/index.md

 ### Lispy - A Lisp dialect

 Lispy is a functional programming language with an interpreted nature and a homoiconic design, drawing inspiration from the Lisp programming language developed in 1958.
 The interpreter is written in C, utilizing the MPC library for parsing operations.
-Lispy serves as an Interactive Prompt, enabling users to evaluate expressions in real-time or assess external files written in the Lispy language.
+Lispy serves as an Interactive Prompt, enabling users to evaluate expressions in real-time or to evaluate external files written in the Lispy language.

 [![](https://img.shields.io/badge/C-white?logo=C)](#) [![](https://img.shields.io/badge/Lisp-white?logo=Lisp)](#) [![](https://img.shields.io/badge/Ubuntu-white?logo=ubuntu)](#)